 Components CA and FE shall be calculated for each contract, thus reflecting the actual account value and GMDB, as of the valuation date, which is unique to each contract.

 Components CA and FE are defined by deterministic “single-scenario” calculations that account for asset growth, interest and inflation at prescribed rates.
 Mortality is ignored for these two components.
-Lapse rates shall be determined on a prudent estimate basis as described in Section 1.E.2.i.
+Lapse rates shall be determined on a prudent estimate basis.
 Lapse rates shall be adjusted by the formula shown below (the dynamic lapse multiplier), which bases the relationship of the GMDB (denoted as GV in the formula) to the account value (denoted as AV in the formula) on the valuation date.
 Thus, projected lapse rates are smaller when the GMDB is greater than the account value and larger when the GMDB is less than the account value.

+, where U=1, L=0.5, M=1.25, and D=1.1.

+Present values shall be computed over the period from the valuation date to contract maturity at a discount rate of 5.75%.

 Projected fund performance underlying the account values is as shown in the table below.
-Unlike the GC component, which requires the entire account value to be mapped, using the fund categorization rules set forth in Section 6.D, to a single “equivalent” asset class (as described in Section 6.D.3), the CA and FE calculation separately projects each variable subaccount (as mapped to the eight prescribed categories shown in Section 6.D using the net asset returns shown in the following table).
+Unlike the GC component, which requires the entire account value to be mapped, using the fund categorization rules set forth in Section 7.D, to a single “equivalent” asset class (as described in Section 7.D.3), the CA and FE calculation separately projects each variable subaccount (as mapped to the eight prescribed categories shown in Section 7.D using the net asset returns shown in the following table).
 If surrender charges are based wholly on deposits or premiums as opposed to account value, use of this table may not be necessary.